peteroupc/peteroupc.github.io/graphics.md

 [^19]: An example is _Loom_ (1990).

-[^20]: This was recommended for Macintosh games in J. McCornack et al., _Tricks of the Mac Game Programming Gurus_ (Hayden Books, 1995), notably because 8-bit-per-pixel images transfer faster and save memory over images with more bits per pixel; see also chapter 70 of Abrash (1997) (dealing with the porting of an 8-bit-per-pixel game to a 16-bit-per-pixel video card).
+[^20]: This was recommended for Macintosh games in McCornack et al. (1995), notably because 8-bit-per-pixel images transfer faster and save memory over images with more bits per pixel; see also chapter 70 of Abrash (1997) (dealing with the porting of an 8-bit-per-pixel game to a 16-bit-per-pixel video card).

 [^21]: Popular file size limit of so-called "64K intros".